 Anyone legally in the U.S. has the same constitutional rights as citizens, including privacy rights.
 But complicated rules apply to immigrant employees, as you and everyone else knows.
 Privacy applies to sensitive personal matters, and so there is a diminished right to privacy in the workplace.

-Question: When will the 2011 supplement to the compilation of state laws be published?
+Question: When will the next supplement to the compilation of state laws be published?

-Response: It's ready.
-You may order it now, $25 plus $4 shipping.
+Response: We are on a yearly schedule.
+Watch for the next one by June of each.
+You may order it now.
 Specify hard copy or electronic pdf version.